RadicalxChange/www/src/site/wiki/community-exchange.md

 - In order to meet demographic goals and have a sufficiently random lottery, the goal was to recruit a volunteer pool of around 400 Colorado residents, from which the final panels would be selected.
 - A letter of invitation was sent out via USPS to about 19,000 randomly selected residential addresses in Colorado, using an online mailing service called [Lob](https://lob.com/).
 These addresses were pulled from the National Address Database ([NAD](https://www.transportation.gov/gis/national-address-database)).
 Counties not represented in the NAD were filled in using public record voter roll data.
 - The final panels were selected using Panelot.
-- In Panel 2 and Panel 3, Healthy Democracy (HD)—a partner organization that joined the project for Panels 2 and 3—held one-on-one orientation calls with each of the panelists to introduce them to the technologies they would need to use in the session for accessibility.
+- In Panel 2 and Panel 3, Healthy Democracy (HD) held one-on-one orientation calls with each of the panelists to introduce them to the technologies they would need to use in the session for accessibility.
 HD also provided backstage tech support during the sessions to ensure that all panelists could participate fully.

 **Recruitment Results**